alirezasalemi7/ARMAN/README.md

 ## Citation

-It will be available when the paper publish.
+It will be available when the paper published.